U.S. 26: Brookwood Parkway/Helvetia Interchange Project

 Traffic impacts in Stages 3 & 4: Intermittent nighttime lane closures and daytime work behind barriers.

-** Stage 5 we are here too (fall/winter 2014/15): Work includes removing the former westbound off-ramp, completing work on the new off-ramp from U.S. 26 westbound to Brookwood Parkway southbound, and widening on Helvetia Road and Brookwood Parkway.
+** Stage 5 we are here too (through summer 2015): Work includes removing the former westbound off-ramp, completing work on the new off-ramp from U.S. 26 westbound to Brookwood Parkway southbound, and widening on Helvetia Road and Brookwood Parkway.
 At the end of this stage, the new on-ramp to U.S. 26 westbound, farther north than the current ramp, will open and the new off-ramp from U.S. 26 westbound to Brookwood Parkway southbound will open.
 The current off-ramp from U.S. 26 westbound will convert to use for northbound traffic on Helvetia Road only.

 Traffic impacts in Stage 5: Intermittent nighttime lane closures and daytime work behind barriers.

-** Stage 6 (winter 2015): Work includes widening the existing U.S. 26 westbound off-ramp.
+** Stage 6 (summer/fall 2015): Work includes widening the existing U.S. 26 westbound off-ramp.
 Traffic will be in its final configuration at the end of this stage.

-** Stage 7 (spring 2015 through summer 2015): Work includes final paving, striping and cleanup work.
+** Stage 7 (summer/fall 2015): Work includes final paving, striping and cleanup work.

 Traffic impacts in Stage 7: Intermittent nighttime lane closures and daytime work behind barriers.

 Work on this project will take place during the day and night.

 ODOT has obtained nighttime noise variances from the City of Hillsboro and Washington County.
 Residences and businesses adjacent to the project area may experience construction noise.
 A phone number is available for reporting noise problems or incidents requiring immediate attention.
 That number is 503-646-0231.

 |A Jobs and Transportation Act Project|